Columbus Water Quality at a Glance

 Are the disinfection byproducts in Columbus water dangerous?

 Columbus water meets all federal safety standards for disinfection byproducts.
-However, levels of trihalomethanes and haloacetic acids are significantly higher than newer health guidelines suggest for optimal safety:
+However, levels of trihalomethanes and haloacetic acids are significantly higher than independent health benchmarks suggest is optimal for long-term safety:

-These byproducts form when chlorine disinfectant reacts with organic matter in source water.
-Long-term exposure to elevated levels may increase cancer risk, which is why many residents choose filtration.
+These byproducts form when chlorine disinfectant reacts with naturally occurring organic matter in source water.
+Long-term exposure to elevated levels may increase bladder cancer risk and cause liver, kidney, and reproductive effects — which is why many Columbus residents choose point-of-use activated carbon or reverse osmosis filtration.

 What type of water filter should Columbus residents consider?